sopyer/mjson/README.md

 Input text is transformed into binary blob.
 Blob storage is based on ideas from BJSON specification: http://bjson.org, except everything 4 bytes aligned.
 Strings data storage size is rounded to next multiplier of 4.

-Some code ideas are borrowed from another JSON parser: https://github.com/megous/sjson:
+Some code ideas are borrowed from another JSON parser - https://github.com/megous/sjson.

- - immediate traversal of binary data instead of pointer following in API implementation
- - use of re2c

 Also library design makes possible interchangeably use binary and text representation.